chuanzzx/cmpe255-project/Random Forest/README.md

-# Decision Trees prediction
+# Random Forest prediction

 ## Prerequisites
-Need to include the original dataset at the parent folder so that running the `DT.py` with in this directory can access the following two files:
+Need to include the original dataset at the parent folder so that running the `census_rf.py` with in this directory can access the following two files:
 ```
 ../data/census-income.data